Intersection theory rules symbology: Summary and outlooks

 \section{Summary and outlooks}

-In this Letter, we propose a novel method to determine the structure of symbols for a family of polylogarithmic Feynman integrals.
-Our approach is based on the $\nd\log$-integrand construction of UT bases \cite{Chen:2020uyk, Chen:2022lzr} and the computation of intersection numbers by higher order partial differential equations \cite{Chestnov:2022xsy}.
-We outline simple formulas for the first- and second-order contributions to the intersection numbers when the integrands have only simple poles.
-We then provide a streamlined procedure to derive all symbol letters in an integral family.
-The first step is the factorization of degenerate poles, which can be achieved following the idea of sector decomposition.
-The remaining operations are then purely algebraic, involving taking residues at simple poles.
+In this Letter, we propose a novel method to determine the structure of symbols for any family of polylogarithmic Feynman integrals using intersection theory.
+The procedure is purely algebraic, involving factorization of degenerate poles and computation of residues at simple poles.
+The computation of intersection numbers also gives the rational coefficients in the CDEs, and hence completely determines the latter.
+In particular, we have found a selection rule for nonzero entries in the CDEs.

-The computation of intersection numbers also determines the entries of the coefficient matrix in the differential equation.
-In particular, we find a selection rule for nonzero entries based on the concept of $n$-SP chains.
-The knowledge of the positions of zero and nonzero matrix elements can be used to decide where can a particular letter appear in the symbols.

 Our results also reveal some interesting structures underlying the symbol letters.
 We find that all symbol letters are either the constant factors in the $u$-function, or the differences between univariate poles after taking the residues for the other variables.
-We also take a first glance at the possible relationship between the symbol letters and the Newton polytopes (which has been applied in sector decomposition \cite{Kaneko:2009qx}, the method of regions \cite{Pak:2010pt}, and the amplituhedron \cite{Arkani-Hamed:2013jha}) associated with the polynomial factors in the $u$-function.
-We hope that these algebraic and geometric structures can be used to further simplify the calculation of symbol letters, and provide insights about the mathematical structure of quantum field theories.
+We also take a first glance at the possible relationship between the symbol letters and the Newton polytopes associated with the polynomial factors in the $u$-function.
+We hope that these algebraic and geometric structures can be used to further simplify the calculation of symbol letters, and provide insights about the mathematical structure of QFT.

-At the moment, our method only works for $\nd\log$-form integrands.
-In recent years, there have been enormous efforts to extend the concept of pure functions to Feynman integrals involving elliptic curves (see, e.g., \cite{Broedel:2018qkq, Frellesvig:2023iwr}).
+In recent years, there have been enormous efforts to extend the concept of pure functions to Feynman integrals beyond the polylogarithmic cases (see, e.g., \cite{Broedel:2018qkq, Frellesvig:2023iwr}).
 It is interesting to see whether our method can be generalized to those cases as well.
 Moreover, since differential equations can be regarded as iterative reduction relations \cite{Chen:2022jux}, our result also serves as a development towards simplifying the reduction procedure, and shows the connection between the analytic and algebraic structures of Feynman integrals.